course-details-portlet

 Course content

-Introduction to rules and regulations in maritime safety.
+Introduction to rules and regulations in marine and maritime safety.
 The risk concept and other key concepts.
 Description of the risk picture based on accident statistics.
 Accident theories, accident investigation and analysis.
 Common methods for risk analysis.
 Methods for calculating risk for navigation accidents.
 Human reliability; error mechanisms, influencing factors and modelling approaches.
-Safety objectives, data and risk acceptance criteria.
+Security.
+Emergency Preparedness.
+Risk and safety measures, risk acceptance criteria.
 Risk control measures and options, including cost-benefit analysis.
+Risk monitoring.

 Learning outcome